»

 1. Asperger syndrome

 Asperger syndrome was described by Asperger in 1944.
-It is characterized by the same kind of impairment of social activities and stereotyped features of behaviour as is described in autistic children.
+It is characterized by the same kind of impairment of social activities and stereotyped features of behavior as is described in autistic children.
+There is no delay of speech and cognitive development.
+The condition occurs predominantly in boys.

-2. Rett’s syndrome
+2. Rett syndrome

 Other differential diagnoses of autism include selective mutism, receptive language disorders, expressive language disorders, mental retardation and obsessive compulsive disorder.